Scott Fujita: New Orleans Saints

 On March 13, 2006, he signed with the New Orleans Saints, reuniting with former Dallas Cowboys offensive coordinator, now head coach Sean Payton.
 He was the first free agent to join the Saints when they returned to New Orleans after their year-long absence in the aftermath of Hurricane Katrina.
-In his first year with the Saints in 2006, Fujita let the team in tackles on their way to a NFC South Division Championship.
+In his first year with the Saints in 2006, Fujita led the team in tackles on their way to a NFC South Division Championship.
 He was named the NFL's Defensive Player of the Week after his performance against the Atlanta Falcons on Monday Night Football on September 25, 2006, which signified the Saints return to the Superdome following Hurricane Katrina.

 Fujita was named defensive captain at the start of the 2007 season.
 In Week 1 of the 2008 season, Fujita caught a crucial game-winning interception in the closing seconds of the Saints win against the Tampa Bay Buccaneers.
 In the 2009 season, he earned a Super Bowl ring as a member of the Saints team that won Super Bowl XLIV on February 7, 2010, defeating the Indianapolis Colts 31–17 to win the team's first NFL championship.